ViniciusCestarii/mqtt-demo/README.md

 Located in [`mqtt-client/`](mqtt-client/):

-- Connects to an MQTT broker (default: `mqtt://test.mosquitto.org`)
+- Connects to an MQTT broker
 - Listens for messages on the `temperature-sensor/#` topic
 - Parses temperature readings and inserts them into a PostgreSQL database